Risk sharing under heterogeneous beliefs without convexity: Introduction

-\textsf{Nonconvex risk measures:} Thirdly, we drop (quasi)convexity/(quasi)concavity of the involved functionals as a necessary requirement.
-Instead, we work with three axiomatic properties of risk measures introduced and studied in the very recent literature as alternatives to (quasi)convexity. \begin{enumerate}[(a)] \item The main ingredient is the assumption that individual risk measures are {\em consistent}, and we shall impose this requirement throughout our study.
-Consistent risk measures have recently been axiomatised by Mao \& Wang \cite{Consistent}.\footnote{~\cite[Section 4]{Consistent} already provides a preliminary study of risk sharing with consistent risk measures under a single reference probability measure.} While many desirable characterisations are shown to be equivalent, their eponymous characteristic feature is monotonicity with respect to second-order stochastic dominance.
-Each law-invariant convex monetary risk measure is a consistent risk measure (up to an affine transformation), but the converse implication does \textit{not} hold. \item The second ingredient---which is mostly of technical relevance and makes the assumptions in the main results particularly satisfiable---is {\em star-shapedness}.
-Star-shaped risk measures have been studied systematically in the recent working paper Castagnoli et al.\ \cite{Starshape}.
-They are for instance motivated by the fact that empirical support for the general feasibility of mergers---which underpins the translation of the economic diversification paradigm as (quasi)convexity of risk measures---is questionable.
-Instead, (quasi)convexity is replaced by the demand that decreasing exposition to an acceptable loss profile does not lead to a loss of acceptability:
+A requirement we shall impose throughout our study is the assumption that individual risk measures be {\em consistent}, a property recently axiomatised by \cite{Consistent}.\footnote{~\cite[Section 4]{Consistent} already provides a preliminary study of risk sharing with consistent risk measures under a single reference probability measure; see also Section~\ref{sec:discussion}.} While many desirable characterisations are shown to be equivalent, their eponymous characteristic feature is monotonicity with respect to second-order stochastic dominance.
+Each law-invariant and convex monetary risk measure is consistent (up to an affine transformation), but the converse implication does \textit{not} hold.

+The second ingredient---which is mostly of technical relevance and makes the assumptions in the main results particularly satisfiable---is {\em star-shapedness}.
+Star-shaped risk measures have been studied systematically in the recent working paper~\cite{Starshape}.
+They are motivated, for instance, by the observation that subadditive risk measures intertwine the measurement of concentration and liquidity effects (by curves $\R_+\ni t\mapsto\rho(tX)$) with diversification benefits from {\em merging} portfolios.
+The latter is translated by (quasi)convexity of the risk measures in question.
+Star-shaped risk measures are more agnostic and replace (quasi)convexity by the demand that decreasing exposition to an acceptable loss profile (having at most neutral risk) does not lead to a loss of acceptability: